ucl-dark/pax/README.md

 | `ipd/earl_nl_open`| `PPO_memory`| `Naive`| `Meta` | `Agent2: Naive -> ZD-Extortion` |
 | `ipd/earl_nl_pgpe`| `PPO_memory`| `Naive`| `Meta` | `Agent2: Naive -> TBD` |

+## Loading and Saving
+1. All models trained using PAX by default are saved to the `exp` folder.
+2a.
+If you have the model saved locally, specify `model_path = exp/...`.
+By default, Player 1 will be loaded with the parameters.
+2b.
+If you do not have the weights saved locally, specify the wandb run `run_path={wandb-group}{wandb-project}{}` and `model_path = exp/...` player 1 will be loaded with the parameters.
+3. In order to run evaluation, specify `eval: True` and evaluation for `num_seeds` iterations.